Forbu/deepcodecorrection/README.md

 The first experiences is simple :

-Can you make an model that is just able to retrieve the information without any noise ?
+Can you make an model that is just able to retrieve the information without any noise but with a discretization layer ?
 The result of the first training :
+The answer is (obviously) yes but it takes some times

+But if we add (channel) noise after the discretization part it leads to instability (no convergence) :

+And if instead of a discretization layer we add a normalized one (corresponding to power normalization), we obtain better resulting convergence :
-TODO add the image
+TODO plot

-Then we decide to progressively add some noise to see if the transformer is able to create a proper error correcting code TODO the experience